Initiate a credit transfer

 sepaBeneficiary, including their name and IBAN (lines 10-11). - For

-mode, chooseInstantWithFallback, which begins as an instant transfer but falls back to a regular transfer if instant isn't available.- If you'd rather cancel the transfer if instant isn't available, choose
+mode, chooseInstantWithFallback, which begins as an instant transfer but falls back to a regular transfer if instant isn't available. - Add the

 InitiateCreditTransfersSuccessPayloadpayload. - Add the consent URL to the success payload (line 28):